jakobhartmann/tensor-eqs-mcts/README.md

 3. Y. Yang et al., [Equality Saturation for Tensor Graph Superoptimization](https://proceedings.mlsys.org/paper_files/paper/2021/file/cc427d934a7f6c0663e5923f49eba531-Paper.pdf), MLSys, 2021.
 TENSAT serves as our baseline and provides important functionality such as the application of multi-pattern rewrite rules.
 We have modified [this version](https://github.com/uwplse/tensat) to implement, among other things, our proposed cost function.
 4. He et al., [MCTS-GEB: Monte Carlo Tree Search is a Good E-graph Builder](https://dl.acm.org/doi/abs/10.1145/3578356.3592577), EuroMLSys, 2023.
 Our tensor program optimizer is built on top of the [Rust-based implementation](https://github.com/hgl71964/rmcts) of MCTS-GEB.

 Below is an overview of our tensor program optimizer using equality saturation and MCTS.
-All code artifacts except for TASO are included in this repository.
+We have added our modified versions of egg, TENSAT, and rmcts as submodules to this repository.

 ![Overview of our tensor program optimizer using equality saturation and MCTS](overview.png)